- Home

 4. Turmeric

-Curcumin – the active ingredient in turmeric – has been shown to cross the blood-brain barrier, where it can directly enter the brain and protect cells against age-related decline.
+Turmeric is a deep yellow spice and a key ingredient in many curry powders.
+Curcumin – the active ingredient in turmeric – has been shown to cross the blood-brain barrier, directly entering the brain and protecting cells against age-related decline.

 5. Avocado

 Plus, avocados are high in folate and potassium.
-Folate is thought to prevent the development of brain tangles linked to Alzheimer’s, while potassium, when combined with omega-3s, may help to lower blood pressure.
+Folate is thought to prevent the development of brain tangles linked to Alzheimer’s, while potassium, when combined with omega-3s, may help lower blood pressure.

 6. Pumpkin seeds

-Pumpkin seeds are full of powerful antioxidants that can protect the body and brain from free-radical damage.
+Pumpkin seeds are full of powerful antioxidants that can protect the body and brain from free radical damage.

 They’re also rich in iron, magnesium, copper, and zinc – all of which are important for brain health.